 While most apartments require the tenant to pay utilities, some offer all utilities included with the rent whereas others may just include one or two.
 The rent itself may be higher than similar options, but you’ll pay one monthly fee to the landlord and apartment management company.
 It’s important to find out before signing a lease or rental agreement what is actually included and what you’re responsible for separately.
-Often, short-term rentals and corporate apartments will include everything – electric, water, heat, and even wi-fi whereas apartments designed for longer residency may just have water or heat.

 Benefits of Apartments with Utilities Included

 The main reason most people rent an apartment with utilities included is convenience.
-A utilities-included apartment means you’re only paying a single bill, and you don’t have to worry about calling companies to hook up water, electricity, or wi-fi or make phone calls to different companies when there’s an issue.
+A utilities-included apartment means you’re only paying a single bill, and you don’t have to worry about calling companies to hook up water, electricity, or Wi-Fi or make phone calls to different companies when there’s an issue.
 You’re streamlining your living situation, which can reduce your stress and save you time.
-This is particularly true if you will only be in the apartment for a short period of time or are moving from a long distance.
+This is particularly true if you will only be in the apartment for a short period or are moving from a long distance.

 Lower Moving Costs

 Additionally, the move-in cost to an apartment with utilities included will be significantly less expensive.
 While you may have the apartment costs, such as a security deposit and the first month’s rent to pay, you won’t have to worry about deposits for the utilities.
 You also don’t have to worry about any connection fees because the connections will all be there for you.